ViorelMocanu/astro-simpleanalytics-plugin/README.md

 It exposes some of the advanced tracking options you can find below as component props, and optionally stubs in a console logger + an inline HTML hidden div when analytics are disabled for easy debugging (if you [include the `debug={true}` prop](#-option-debugging-)).

-By default, it will only run in non-`local` and non-`development` environments, with native integration inside `@astrojs/partytown` and start tracking the currently visible domain inside the visitor browsers' address bar.
+By default, it will only run in non-`local` and non-`development` environments and start tracking the currently visible domain inside the visitor browsers' address bar.
 It honors [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) and it also does gets blocked by some ad blockers.
 It gets embedded wherever you put it (ideally on all website pages, at the bottom of all your layouts, just before the closing `</body>` tag).

 If you'd like to change that behaviour, please browse through the various configuration options below: